open-atmos/PySDM/paper/paper.md

 CES contributed the aerosol initialisation framework.
 ID, CES, and AJ contributed to the CCN activation examples.
 CES contributed the representation of surface-partitioning by organic aerosol and the relevant examples in consultation with RXW.
+SA contributed to extensions and enhancement of the one-dimensional kinematic framework environment.
 The immersion freezing representation code was developed by SA who also carried out the maintenance of the project.

 # Acknowledgements